 In order for the expansion device to communicate with the system, 4 things must occur:

-#1 occurred when JADConfig configured extra Transmitter and Receiver ports on original setup.
-If additional ports were not configured or the system details are not known, then JADConfig must be run again.
-Please use Option 1 to add devices.
+Step 1 occurred when JADConfig configured extra Transmitter and Receiver ports on original setup.
+If additional ports were not configured or the system details are not known, then Method 1 must be used to add devices.

 The expansion device must match the system firmware, IP, and Mode to communicate properly.
 The JADConfig Report file - generated when the system was originally configured - has all of this information for the system and the expansion device: